getnikola/plugins/v8/quotebacks/README.md

 Luckily [Matt Webb](http://interconnected.org/home/2020/06/16/quotebacks) has written an [extension for Python-Markdown](https://github.com/genmon/quotebacks-mdx) which allows the writer to activate the Quotebacks styling using simple Markdown.

-This change incorporates that extension into Nikola.
+This plugin incorporates that extension into Nikola.
+The original code is MIT-licensed, which allows us to use it freely.

-To use it you'll have to have the `quotebacks.js` file installed, and have suitable code in your template to ensure that it's referenced in posts.
-Or just suitable code to import it from the CDN.
+You'll have to have the `quotebacks.js` file installed, and have code in your `config.py` to import it from the CDN or reference it directly.
+See below.

 ## Usage